-What is DBCC CHECKDB?
+What is dbcc checkdb?

-Or you can use Microsoft SQL Server’s database automation tools to do maintenance plans, as seen in the following image.
+Another option is to use Microsoft SQL Server’s database automation tools to do maintenance plans, as shown in the following image.

 Both methods are available when using Microsoft SQL Server Management Studio.
-Any DBA, regardless of experience, can automate DBCC CHECKDB since it is already part of the Microsoft SQL Server database automation tools.
+Any DBA, regardless of experience, can automate dbcc checkdb since it is already part of the Microsoft SQL Server database automation tools.

-Once the DBCC CHECKDB is installed in your Microsoft SQL Server, you can configure the parameters or its schedule.
-We will first go over the parameters involved with the Job.
-The parameters for DBCC CHECKDB and the parameter's description are summarized in the table below.
+Once the dbcc checkdb is installed in your Microsoft SQL Server, you can configure the parameters or its schedule.
+We will go first over the parameters involved with the Job.
+The parameters for dbcc checkdb and the parameter's description are summarized in the table below.

-If you are using DBCC CHECKDB without prior knowledge of checking, you can leave the parameters to default.
+If you are using dbcc checkdb without prior knowledge of checking, you can leave the parameters to default.
 They are already set to check the most crucial user databases in most cases.
-However, if you want to be more specific about using the database automation tool for DBCC CHECKDB, you can right-click on the job DBCC CHECKDB and select “Configure.”
+However, if you want to be more specific about using the database automation tool for dbcc checkdb, you can right-click on the job “dbcc checkdb” and select Configure.

 Next, you can modify the scheduled time of execution.
-Like Microsoft SQL Server’s agent, the Job will be triggered in an interval or at an exact time and date.
-You can do this by right-clicking on the Job and selecting “Set Schedule.”
+Like Microsoft SQL Server’s agent, the Job will be triggered at regular intervals or at an exact time and date.
+You can do this by right-clicking on the Job and selecting Set Schedule.
 This will prompt a window to set the desired schedule to run the Job.